 Number of surveys submitted

-The curves below show the cumulative distributions for the DLP and CTDIvol from adult DRL surveys submitted between April 2013 (when ARPANSA started to record whether iterative reconstruction was used) and the end of 2017.
+The curves below show the cumulative distributions for the DLP and CTDIvol from adult abdomen pelvis DRL surveys submitted between April 2013 (when ARPANSA started to record whether iterative reconstruction was used) and the end of 2019.
 The y-axis displays the percentage of facilities that achieved an FRL below the dose specified on the x-axis.

 The blue curve represents all of the submitted data, the orange curve represents the surveys where iterative reconstruction (IR) was used and the green curve represents the surveys where filtered back projection (FBP) was used.
-The data portrayed is more recent than the data used to specify the current DRLs and, consequently, the DRLs do not match the 75th percentile of the plotted distributions – in general, the 75th percentile is considerably lower than the DRL.
+The data portrayed includes data older than that used to specify the current DRLs and, consequently, the DRLs do not match the 75th percentile of the plotted distributions.

 View similar plots for the other protocols.

-Figure 8: Cumulative dose distributions for abdomen pelvis scans conducted on adult patients.
+Figure 3: Cumulative dose distributions for abdomen pelvis scans conducted on adult patients.
 The y-axis provides the percentage of facilities that achieved an FRL below the dose specified on the x-axis.
-The blue, orange and green curves represent all data, data from scans that used iterative reconstruction (IR) and scans that used filtered back projection (FBP) respectively
+The blue, orange and green curves represent all data, data from scans that used iterative reconstruction (IR) and scans that used filtered back projection (FBP) respectively.